Day 15 - Burnt Porridge Bay / Croabh Haven / Kilmartin / Crinan Canal / Tarbert / Ferry to Lochranza

 Page 16

-Its the Crinan for me!
+It's the Crinan for me!

 We made time for a detour to go along the Crinan Canal, a very pleasant experience.
 Quiet and picturesque, we had joined the canal a few miles from Crinan itself which sits at its sea-end.
 Sipping tea and scones at the Crinan Basin we watched the puffer VIC32 move into the sea lock and out into open sea.
 Soon after we scooted off at a fair speed back along the full length of the towpath.
-At the Lochgilphead ‘The Vital Spark’ was lying very neglected looking at the bottom lock.
+At Lochgilphead ‘The Vital Spark’ was lying very neglected looking at the bottom lock.
 Chris was bemused by my excitement over this rusty wreck, but I tried to convince him it was as good as a national monument, heart-felt nostalgia for every Scot who grew up watching it on TV in the early '60s.

 Oh!
 The Crinan Canal for me,